CONFERENCE DAY ONE

 • Highlighting recent advancements in the development of PKPD efficacy models

-• Studying delivery efficiency, target engagement and bioavailability of MDM2
+• Studying delivery efficiency, target engagement and bioavailability of MDM2 inhibitors and radio-chemo sensitizers in the CNS

-• Enhancing knowledge of their pharmacokinetic and pharmacodynamic
+• Enhancing knowledge of their pharmacokinetic and pharmacodynamic properties

 Synopsis